ClickHouse/ClickHouse/docs/en/operations/analyzer.md

 ### Incompatible function arguments types

-In the new infrastructure type inference happens during initial query analysis.
+In the new analyzer, type inference happens during initial query analysis.
 This change means that type checks are done before short-circuit evaluation; thus, `if` function arguments must always have a common supertype.

 **Example:**